WilliamZarzour/itch.io_bundle_webscraper/README.md

 To run this project:

-1. You will need python (make sure to have the PATH checked)
+1. You will need python (make sure to have the PATH checked when installing)

 2. To install dependencies inside a terminal run the following command
     `pip install pandas beautifulsoup4`